 The pattern here is not an issue, this pattern is wildly varying on the authentic cases, it’s simply a matter of how far the buckle is placed from the edge.

-For the monogram Louis Vuitton belt print here, the highlighted flowers are too big and we’ve put together this close-up comparison to highlight all of the details so it would be easier for you to notice the flaws on the fake Louis Vuitton monogram belt.
+We’ve put together this close-up comparison below to highlight all of the details so it would be easier for you to notice the flaws on the fake Louis Vuitton LV-buckled belt:

-Fake receipts will vary and since LV is replicated in high numbers, we need to recommend the reader to keep an eye on for inconsistencies.
-Over here in this specific comparison we’re pointing out the printed location of the store.
+Over here in this specific comparison, we’re pointing out the printed location of the store.

-Last but not least, we have the Louis Vuitton belt packaging.
-Your authentic LV belt packaging should look no low-quality printing like these replica belts.
+Your authentic LV belt packaging should not have low-quality printing like these replica belts.